silasmariusz/atmospheric-weather-card/README.md

 You can create a personalized 3D-style image for this card using AI image generators (like Midjourney or DALL-E 3) without needing 3D modeling skills.

-### 1. Capture a Reference
-Take a clear photo of your house or the specific area you want to display.
+**1. Capture a Reference:** Take a clear photo of your house or the specific area you want to display.
 Aim for a wide shot that shows the overall layout.
 Taking the photo from a corner usually helps the AI understand the perspective and depth better.

-### 2. Generate the Image
-Use a prompt that focuses on a "clean model" aesthetic.
+**2. Generate the Image:** Use a prompt that focuses on a "clean model" aesthetic.
 You can use the template below, adjusting the description to match your specific home layout.

 **Prompt Template:**
 Isometric view of a modern minimalist architectural model section from the outside.
 [Describe your specific floors or rooms here].
 Materials are matte white and light wood only.
 No complex textures, studio lighting, very clean, simplified shapes.